dannsam/xenko-docs/manual/physics/collider-shapes.md

 ## Infinite plane

 The plane collider has 2 properties: a normal, and offset.
-The normal determines the vector which is perpendicular to the plane, and the offset determines how much in the direction of this vector, the plane is offsetted from the Entity it is part of.
+The normal determines the vector which is perpendicular to the plane, and the offset determines how much in the direction of this vector, the plane is offset from the Entity it is part of.

 ## Sphere

-A sphere shaped collider.
-The size can be adjusted by the 'radius' property.
+A spherical collider.
+The size can be adjusted by the radius property.

 ## Cone